irworkshop/accountability_datacleaning/R_campfin/mo/lobby/docs/mo_lob_reg.md

   select(-date_min)
 ```

-We can see that one record `mecid_l` "L200260" doesn't have a corresponding record in the principal dataframe.
-As a result, we will just left join the `mo_lob_filter` with the `mo_prin_new` dataframe.
+We can see that one record `mecid_l` “L200260” doesn’t have a
+corresponding record in the principal dataframe.
+As a result, we will
+just left join the `mo_lob_filter` with the `mo_prin_new` dataframe.

 ``` r
 mo_lob_reg_new <- mo_lob_filter %>%